elaforge/karya/doc/dev_notes/text-score.md

 - Scores in this notation should be fully compatible with tracklang, and it should be possible to integrate into a block.

-- However, it can represent things that are awkward in the gui score, such as truly per-note controls and lots of use of parent tracks.
+- However, it can represent things that are awkward in the tracklang, such as truly per-note controls and lots of use of parent tracks.

 - Syntax examples: lilypond, <https://github.com/alda-lang/alda>